Skip to main content Skip to main navigation Skip to search

 Whole-of-government policy links

-The Productivity Commission’s review of the National Agreement on Closing the Gap shows that fundamental change is required to the way governments do business with First Nations peoples.
+The Productivity Commission’s review of the National Agreement on Closing the Gap (National Agreement) shows that fundamental change is required to the way governments do business with First Nations peoples.

-We aim to develop policy and programs that facilitate Indigenous economic self-determination, meaning we can generate more opportunities for First Nations people, communities and businesses to thrive on their own terms.
+We aim to develop policy and programs that facilitate Indigenous economic self-determination to generate more opportunities for First Nations people, communities and businesses to thrive on their own terms.

-We provided a submission to the Inquiry into economic self-determination by the Joint Standing Committee on Aboriginal and Torres Strait Islander Affairs.
+We provided a submission to the Joint Standing Committee on Aboriginal and Torres Strait Islander Affairs' Inquiry into economic self-determination and opportunities for First Nations Australians.

 Related links